 - This page has a detailed examination of this issue.

 - Exo Squad had the cloaking technology invented by Space Pirates based on dark matter.
-And that's pretty much all we're told about it.
+And that's pretty much all that's said about it.
+They have brought up the issue of cloaked ships being tracked by heat or expended fuel... once or twice.
+Otherwise, decent size space ships and mecha are able to cloak and escape detection all the time.

 - Star Wars: The Clone Wars brought in a cloaked vessel that was apparently visual cloaking only.
 Anakin was unable to see it at all in the hangar from a distance of 10 feet or so, while the villain was able to fire torpedoes at it by having them follow the magnetic signature.

-- The ship was unable to fire while cloaked, due to power reasons I believe.
+- The ship was unable to fire while cloaked, possible due to power reasons.

 - Also, the crew was able to see and scan through their own cloak.